 About the NSS

-Aimed at mainly final-year undergraduates, it gathers opinions from students about their experience of their courses, asking them to provide honest feedback on what it has been like to study on their course at their institution.
-It is an influential source of public information about higher education and gives students a powerful collective voice to help shape the future of their course and their university or college.
+The National Student Survey (NSS) is a high profile annual survey of nearly half a million students across the UK.
+The survey gathers opinions from students about their time in higher education, asking them to provide honest feedback on what it has been like to study on their course at their university/college.
+It is an influential source of public information about higher education and gives students a powerful collective voice to help shape the future of their course and their university/college for current and prospective students.

 For more information as well as help with specific queries, please see our FAQs:Frequently Asked Questions for Students

-Frequently Asked Questions for Institutions/Staff
+Frequently Asked Questions for Universities and Colleges